-Generally, placing metal studs or bars in your mouth will lead to broken teeth.
-Despite the “coolness” factor, we have seen many people have to repair the consequences of piercings.
-In general, most of them don’t think their piercing was worth the trouble once their expensive repairs are completed.
+Oral PiercingsPlacing metal studs or bars in your mouth will lead to broken teeth.
+Despite the “coolness” factor, we often repair the consequences of piercings.
+Most of them don’t think their piercing was worth the trouble once their expensive repairs are completed.
 While we can’t say what’s right for everyone, we can and will explain the risks to you if you come to us with oral piercings.
 If you do have one, try your best to avoid smacking it against your teeth or biting down on it.
+You can also try plastic jewelry instead of metal.
 These are the main causes of breakage.